webcodesk/webcodesk-srv/README.md

 ## Webcodesk (server)

-A Web application builder: a low-code visual development environment for rapid application development.
+A low-code visual development environment for the rapid Web application development.

 ### Installation